RonBeavis/idX2/README.md

 5. A `create_output` object is created which takes the preliminary list of PSM assignments and applies physical and statistical models to the list, generating a final list of PSM assignments that is recorded in a tab-separated value output file as specified on the command line.
 An additional metadata file in JSON format is also generated and stored at "OUTPUT_PATH.meta".

+NOTE: As much as possible, neutral masses in integer millidaltons (type `int32_t`) are used throught the idX code, with as few variable type conversions as possible.
+C++ STL object indexes and sizes use type `size_t` as often as possible.